The Best Universal Studios Orlando Hotels for Every Age Group and Interest

 BEACH VACATIONS: Why Sarasota Might Be the Perfect Florida Vacation Spot for Families

-It’s important to note, though, that the budget-friendly pricing of both of Universal’s Endless Summer hotels does come at the cost of proximity to the parks.
-While most Universal Orlando hotels are only a short walk or boat ride to the theme parks, the only way to get to the Universal parks from Surfside and Dockside is by (complimentary) bus.
+With one restaurant, bar, Starbucks, and pizza delivery, there’s enough on property to keep your family hydrated and nourished without the bother of too-many-to-choose-from.
+It’s important to note that the budget-friendly pricing of both of Universal’s Endless Summer hotels does come at the cost of proximity to the parks, however.
+While most Universal Orlando hotels are only a short walk or boat ride to the theme parks, the only way to get to the Universal parks from Surfside and Dockside is by complimentary bus.

 Best of the Universal Orlando Hotels or Families Who Love Pool Time

-RESORT STAYS: The 6 Best All-Inclusive Resorts in Florida for Families
+RESORT STAYS: 7 Best Florida All-Inclusive Resorts for Families

 Best for Families Who Want to See It All